ThreeTen/threeten-extra/src/site/markdown/userguide.md

 Use `TaiInstant` if you need an instant using the TAI time-scale.

 Use `UtcInstant` if you need an instant using the UTC time-scale.

-The leap second data is provided in a text file loaded via the `ServiceLoader`.
+The leap second data is provided in a text file loaded from the classpath.
 Only whole leap seconds are handled, and data starts from 1972 by default.
+To replace the built in leap seconds file, create a file `META-INF/org/threeten/extra/scale/LeapSeconds.txt`.
+The content should have two columns as per [this format](https://github.com/ThreeTen/threeten-extra/blob/0cf61e35fc165062eb70a66b026c54c261dce46d/src/main/resources/org/threeten/extra/scale/LeapSeconds.txt).